-The title tag is what shows up in the search results as your website.
-Keywords are vital here as well.
-It can be tempting to use the same title tag on each page, but each page on your website is competing against itself for ranking if you use that approach.
-Instead, vary them up a bit to target different, but related keywords.
+The title tag shows up in the search results as your website.
+Keywords are vital here, as well.
+Using the same title tag on each page can be tempting, but each page on your site is competing against itself for ranking if you use that approach.
+Instead, vary them up to target different but related keywords.

-If your website loads too slow, you’re hurting domain authority.
-People are more likely to bounce off your website if it takes too long to load, and Google considers bounce rate when they determine your ranking.
-They also factor in your website speed when they push out results to users, so making sure your site loads as quickly as possible is important.
+If your website loads too slowly, you’re hurting domain authority.
+People are more likely to bounce off your site if it takes too long to load, and Google considers bounce rate when they determine your ranking.
+They also factor in your website speed when they push out results to users, so ensuring your site loads as quickly as possible will increase your rankings.

 47% of users expect a website to load within two seconds or less.
 And a one-second delay in page load speed can cause a 7% decrease in conversion rate.
-If you earn $100,000/day, that means you lose $2.5 million per year because your website is slow.
+So if you earn $100,000/day, you lose $2.5 million per year because your website is slow.

-When things are working out the way you wanted them to, it can be easy to ignore the data.
+When things work out how you want them to, it can be easy to overlook the data.
 But it’s at this point the data can be your best friend.
-You can find out where you’re ranking for your keywords, which keywords are getting the most traffic, leads, and conversions, which pages people are leaving your website on, and more.
-This lets you see areas of your strategy that are working, and pinpoint areas that need improvement if you want to reach your goals.
+You can find where you rank for your keywords, which are getting the most traffic, leads, and conversions, which pages people leave your website on, and more.
+This lets you see areas of your strategy that are working and pinpoint areas that need improvement if you want to reach your goals.

-If you’ve got 100 blog posts on your blog, and none of them are useful to your readers, it won’t matter to Google.
-Google has a user base to serve, and if their users can’t find what they’re looking for on your website, Google has no incentive to include your website in the rankings for that keyword.
-That’s why it’s better to produce fewer pieces of higher quality content than it is to constantly churn out poor quality content.
-If you can manage to push out quality content at a high volume, that’s great, but don’t let quality fall for the sake of quantity.
+If you’ve got 100 blog posts, and none are helpful to your readers, it won’t matter to Google.
+Google has a user base to serve, and if its users can’t find what they’re looking for on your website, Google has no incentive to include your site in the rankings for that keyword.
+That’s why it’s better to produce fewer pieces of higher-quality content than to churn out poor-quality content consistently.
+If you can push out quality content at a high volume, that’s great, but don’t let quality fall for quantity’s sake.

-Many marketers and website owners alike tend to forget about the Google Images search option, and the images tab that comes up when people use the search engine.
-With that search, they can find images on your website, if you’ve taken the time to optimize them.
-If you haven’t, all the competition that has taken the time to optimize their images will beat you to it.
+Many marketers and website owners forget about the Google Images search option and the images tab when people use the search engine.
+With that search, they can find images on your website if you’ve taken the time to optimize them.
+However, if you haven’t, all the competition that has made the time to optimize their images will beat you.

-Adding the ALT text and file title to each image on your website can easily be done in WordPress.
+Adding the ALT text and file title to each image on your website can quickly be done in WordPress.

-Inserting keywords here tells Google what the image is about, so you can show up in the appropriate searches.
+Inserting keywords here tells Google what the image is about so you can appear in the relevant searches.

 Hopefully, you haven’t found any mistakes from this list on your website.
-If you have, don’t panic just yet.
-You can go back and fix things any time, and see your ranking improve.
-If you’re too busy, or just don’t have the know-how to do it yourself, SEO Inc. can handle it for you.
-Contact us today to learn more about our services, and to get your free SEO audit.
-The audit will highlight key areas where your site needs improvement so you can see a higher ranking.
-Or book a meeting directly with our CEO Garry Grant just click the following link to Schedule a call with Garry.
+But if you have, don’t panic just yet.
+You can go back and fix things any time and see your ranking improve.
+If you’re too busy or don’t have the know-how to do it yourself, SEO Inc. can handle it for you.
+Contact us today to learn more about our services and to get your free SEO audit.
+The audit will highlight critical areas where your site needs improvement to see a higher ranking.
+Or book a meeting directly with our CEO Garry Grant; click the following link to Schedule a call with Garry.